Lucy in the Sky with Diamonds: LSD rumours

 Rumours of the connection between the title of "Lucy in the Sky with Diamonds" and the initialism "LSD" began circulating shortly after the release of the Sgt.
 Pepper's Lonely Hearts Club Band LP in June 1967.
 McCartney gave two interviews in June admitting to having taken the drug.
 Lennon later said he was surprised at the idea the title was a hidden reference to LSD, countering that the song "wasn't about that at all," and it "was purely unconscious that it came out to be LSD.
 Until someone pointed it out, I never even thought of it.
 I mean, who would ever bother to look at initials of a title? ...
 It's not an acid song."

 McCartney confirmed Lennon's claim on several occasions.
 In 1968 he said:

 When you write a song and you mean it one way, and someone comes up and says something about it that you didn't think of – you can't deny it.
 Like "Lucy in the Sky with Diamonds," people came up and said, cunningly, "Right, I get it.
 L-S-D," and it was when [news]papers were talking about LSD, but we never thought about it.

 In a 2004 interview with Uncut magazine, McCartney confirmed it was "pretty obvious" drugs did influence some of the group's compositions at that time, including "Lucy in the Sky with Diamonds", though he tempered this statement by adding, "[I]t's easy to overestimate the influence of drugs on the Beatles' music."

 Claims have circulated that the BBC banned the song at the time of its release in 1967 for its alleged references to drugs.
 Among other sources, the claim has been recited in The Routledge Concise History of Twentieth-Century British Literature.
 This claim has been disputed by authors Alan Clayson and Spencer Leigh, who wrote in The Walrus Was Ringo: 101 Beatles Myths Debunked that the BBC never officially banned the song, despite the corporation's doubts about the subject matter.
 The Oxford Handbook of Music Censorship consulted with the BBC's surviving internal correspondence and memos from 1967, and mentioned no ban on any Sgt.
 Pepper song aside from the one on "A Day in the Life", stating the BBC banned "this one track [A Day in the Life] from the album Sgt.
 Pepper's Lonely Hearts Club Band".
 A 2014 documentary film produced and broadcast by BBC television entitled Britain's Most Dangerous Songs: Listen to the Banned also claimed that the BBC never banned the song:

 The song was played at least once on BBC Radio at the time of the Sgt.
-Pepper album's release, on 20 May 1967 broadcast of Where It's At hosted by Kenny Everett and Chris Denning.
+Pepper album's release, on the 20 May 1967 broadcast of Where It's At hosted by Kenny Everett and Chris Denning.
 The song was also played as part of the 1972 BBC Radio documentary The Beatles Story, hosted by Brian Matthew.